undergrad-partner-school

 Books and Supplies

-The estimated cost of books and supplies for a college or university should also be taken into account as another significant financial factor.
-The cost of books and supplies for full-time students of this school is estimated at about $1,360.
+Another important expense to take into consideration is the approximate cost of books and supplies for a college or university.
+The estimated cost of books and supplies for full-time students of this school is $1,360.

 Boarding